MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 Let's test if that is actually working correctly.

-<div class="action"></div>
+> [action]
 Open _`TimelineViewController.swift`_ and replace the comment in our `PhotoTakingHelper` callback method with a print line statement:
+>
     println("received a callback")
+>
 Then set a breakpoint in that line.
-Next, run the app and select an image using the Image Picker .
+Next, run the app and select an image using the Image Picker.
 The debugger should halt on the breakpoint and you should see that the callback receives a value for the `image` parameter:
+>
 ![image](callback_successful.png)

 If the value in the red circle is showing anything different than `0x0000000000000000` (which would mean the `image` argument is `nil`) then everything is working!
 We now have access to the selected Image inside of the `TimelineViewController`.